SonarSource/sonar-scanning-examples/sonar-scanner-gradle/gradle-kotlin-project/README.md

 This example demonstrates how to analyze a Kotlin project built with [Gradle](https://gradle.org/).
 See [SonarScanner for Gradle](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/scanners/sonarscanner-for-gradle/) for more information.

 ## Prerequisites
-* A running instance of SonarQube Server
+* A running instance of SonarQube Server or a connection to SonarCloud (in that case you would need to pass `-Dsonar.organization=<your-organization>`).
 * A gradle wrapper is included that bundles gradle.
 All other required plugins will be pulled by gradle as needed.

 ## Usage